ryanmaffey/ryanmaffey.dev/posts/brave-brilliant-browser-and-the-future-of-online-advertising.md

 ## Other Features

 There are other awesome features of this browser like integration with third party crypto services, Tor browsing and a built-in VPN & Firewall (paid feature) but I won't go into detail on that here.
-You can <a href="https://brave.com/features/">check out the full list of Brave features</a> for yourself.
+You can <a href="https://brave.com/features/" rel="noopener" target="_blank">check out the full list of Brave features</a> for yourself.

 ## Roundup